How Soft Skills Doubled My Software Engineer Salary

 Next up: Tactical Empathy.

-Navigating team politics without getting dragged into the drama.
+Navigate team politics without getting dragged into the drama.

-And most importantly: translating your technical decisions into business speak.
+Most importantly, you should translate your technical decisions into business speak.

 Let's talk Professional Presence.